 The COVID-19 pandemic reminds us that risk management needs to be dynamic and able to adapt to new threats and the Group quickly implemented stringent and effective protocols to protect our workforce from the risk of infection across all of its offices and operations, which included, amongst other measures, testing, on-site care and support, amended shift patterns and alternate working days.
 Safety of our staff and contractors remains a key concern.

-Therefore, a long term goal of the Group is to be a positive presence in the regions in which it operates through good corporate stewardship of our assets, our people and their communities.
-It is a key component of the ethos of Serinus that we maintain responsible and sustainable development while maintaining the highest operating standards and financial discipline.
-While Serinus carries out its operations in full compliance with relevant regulations, and complies with all safety and environmental requirements and aims to conduct itself in as environmentally friendly way as possible, the Group has subject to Board approval on 25 March 2021 formally established an Environmental, Social and Governance (“ESG”) Committee, led by the Chief Executive Officer, supported by other key personnel, and overseen by the Board, which will undertake a review of the policies and metrics under which we operate and measure ourselves and also evaluate the recommendations of the Taskforce on Climate-Related Financial Disclosure (“TCFD”) in order to determine how we may best address these new recommended disclosures.
+Therefore, a long-term goal of the Group is to be a positive influence in the regions in which we operate through good corporate stewardship of our assets, our people and their communities.
+It is a key component of the ethos of Serinus that we maintain responsible and sustainable development while adhering to the highest operating standards and financial discipline.
+We carry out our operations in full compliance with relevant regulations and comply with all safety and environmental requirements and aim to conduct our business in an environmentally responsible manner.
+The Group has established an Environmental, Social and Governance (“ESG”) Committee, led by the Chief Executive Officer, supported by other key personnel, and overseen by the Board, which reviews the policies and metrics under which we operate and measure ourselves and also evaluates the environmental framework being adopted and recommended, such as that of the Taskforce on Climate-Related Financial Disclosure (“TCFD”), in order to determine how we may best comply with these evolving disclosures.

-Whilst the TCFD is currently voluntary for smaller companies, it is our intention to apply governance, risk management and strategy processes to manage climate-related financial risks and develop this further into an ESG strategy that is ultimately integrated into the corporate strategy, growth plans, capital allocation, operations and executive management key performance indicators.
+Whilst the TCFD is currently voluntary for smaller companies, we are applying governance, risk management and strategy processes to manage climate-related financial risks and develop this within our ESG strategy and integrate into the corporate strategy, growth plans, capital allocation, operations and executive management key performance indicators.

 The Sustainable Development Goals (“SDGs”) as set out by the United Nations, particularly SDG 13 (Climate Action), are often referenced as reporting criteria for many energy companies.
-Serinus will continually evaluate at a Board level how this may be incorporated into our ESG reporting in an appropriate and relevant manner in the future.
+Serinus will continually evaluate at the Board level, through our ESG Committee, how this may be incorporated into our ESG reporting in an appropriate and relevant manner in the future.